Back to Silas S. Brown's home page

 - but GPO's own router (a modified AMG1302-T11C) had all necessary UPnP, DMZ, IP-reservation functions etc: we were able to copy over all configuration from Sky's router, so no change was required on our client devices

-- GPO's router did however have a poor WPS implementation: once you add a device (like a wireless printer) via WPS, all non-WPS devices are thrown off the WiFi until you restart the router, whereupon the WPS devices are locked out.
+- GPO's router had a poor WPS implementation: once you add a device (like a wireless printer) via WPS, all non-WPS devices are thrown off the WiFi until you restart the router, whereupon the WPS devices are locked out.
 So it's best to leave WPS disabled: use "WiFi Direct" (Simple AP) to access the new device's HTTP server and go from there.

 - Our Raspberry Pi worked as a home server (not suppressed by carrier-grade NAT), but all incoming connections appeared to originate at our home's external IP address instead of the true outside address (it seems GPO's router did NAT in both directions)---this made server diagnostics (and IP-related rules) more difficult, as none of the logs said where outside connections really came from other than "outside".

-ssh.st0rage.org(interfering with SSH logins).
+tilde.pink(interfering with Gemini protocol experiments).
 This could sometimes be worked around by setting

 .ssh/configto use alternate hosts (e.g.

-ssh.st0rage.org); it could also be worked around by using a public DNS server (or
+github.com); it could also be worked around by using a public DNS server, or put the IP address into

 All material © Silas S. Brown unless otherwise stated.